core concepts

 Overview

-Noop also supports full-text search for all Logs.
+Noop also supports full-text search for all logs.

 Live Tailing